-Read these instructions carefully.
-They contain important notes for the use, safety and maintenance of the instrument.
-Make sure that all persons involved in the installation and maintenance of this hardware have registered the content of this document and have access to it any time.
+Installation, operation and maintenance of the radar system is restricted to people, who have attended RPG's cloud radar user training or have been instructed by trained users accordingly.
+Make sure that all persons involved have registered the content of this document and have access to it any time.